0x80/mono-ts/README.md

 - [api](./services/api) A 2nd gen Firebase function (based on Cloud Run) serving as an API endpoint.
 This package also illustrates how to use secrets.

-## Biome vs ESLint
+## Prettier + ESLint vs Biome

-I have switched to Biome from ESLint because it is much faster but it seems it is not a full replacement for ESLint yet.
+I have switched from using Prettier + ESLint to Biome, because it is much faster but it seems it is not a full replacement yet.

 Biome (as of v2.2) does not have the type-aware rules that ESLint has.
 I find those types of rules the most valuable.
 Most notably, the noFloatingPromises rule does not seem to be working reliably yet.

+Things I miss from Prettier are:

+- Markdown formatting
+- JSDoc formatting (via plugin)

+For this reason I have kept prettier for markdown formatting.
+For JSDoc formatting I have no solution yet.

 ## Firebase